ecoscope-platform-workflows-releases/template/README.md

-# patrol-events
+# events
-A dashboard for visualizing patrol events.
+A dashboard for visualizing events.